lukasoppermann/html5sortable/README.md

 ```

 ### customDragImage
-You can provide a function as a `customDragImage` property on the options object which will be used to create the item and position of the drag image (the half transparent item you see when dragging an element).
+You can provide a function or a selector string as the `customDragImage` property on the options object which will be used to create the item and position of the drag image (the half-transparent item you see when dragging an element).

+#### Using a Function
 The function gets three parameters, the dragged element, an offset object with the offset values for the offset of the item and the `dragstart` event.
 The function **MUST** return an object with an `element` property with an html element as well as a `posX` and `posY` property with has the x and y offset for the dragImage.

 ``` javascript